Greg0987/NTMGraph/README.md

 ```
 And in the `preprocess.py` you can change the data path.

 The dataset `gossipcop_v3_keep_data_in_proper_length.json` we offered here has 15,729 news.

+Just clik the link [gossipcop_v3_keep_data_in_proper_length.json](https://drive.google.com/file/d/1I0ZLKxlblGmZxTI5rV9vDcWcmJf3uIeu/view?usp=drive_link) to download it.

 The 0-3,784 are fake news, and the other 3785-1,5729 are real news.
 Detailes can be seen in [CossipCop-LLM](https://github.com/SZULLM/GossipCop-LLM).

 # 2. Run the NTM model
 ```bash